Getting to Know Your Neighborhood: Fenway-Kenmore

 1338 Boylston St.

 Basho serves up some of the best sushi in Boston.
 There are plenty of inventive signature rolls, and fresh ingredients are flown in daily.
-It has a variety of seating options, from communal tables to private dining areas, making it an excellent gathering spot for groups both small and large.
+Not a fan of sushi?
+They also have numerous platters and rice or noodle entrees that are also delicious.
+Patrons will find a variety of seating options, from communal tables to private dining areas, making it an excellent gathering spot for groups both small and large.
 The restaurant also offers takeout and online ordering.

 1377 Boylston St.